-If you’re a streaming media enthusiast, NordVPN provides reliable region-shifting, a client with plenty of features and pretty quick download speeds.
-It’s a great option if you’re after a best-of-all-worlds VPN.
+If you’re a streaming media enthusiast, NordVPN provides reliable region-shifting, a client with plenty of features and blisteringly fast download speeds.
 It’s also introducing some particularly interesting features for Linux users, if you’re comfortable using its command line application.

 Todays VPN Deals